 - Both can provide good ventilation and drainage

 - Both can provide adequate light transmission and visibility

 2. Differences between two types of gratings

-In terms of benefits, painted steel grating is more resistant to corrosion and is available in a variety of colors, making it a popular choice for applications where aesthetic appeal is important.
+In terms of benefits, plain steel grating is more resistant to corrosion and is welcomed for its neat and clean appearance, making it a popular choice for applications where aesthetic appeal is important.
 Serrated steel grating, on the other hand, has a raised surface pattern that provides better traction and is better suited for applications where there is a risk of slipping or sliding.

 The front side of the serrated steel grating is serrated, which is an important safety feature for any walkway or stairs.
 The serrated surface helps to provide more traction, especially when the surface is wet.
 This can help to prevent people from slipping and falling when walking on it.